Super Hydlide

-Super Hydlide is an action role-playing game released by T&E Soft for the Sega Genesis/Mega Drive.
+Super Hydlide is an action role-playing game released by T&E Soft for the Genesis/Mega Drive.
 It was originally released in 1987 in Japan only under the title Hydlide 3: The Space Memories (ハイドライド３ 異次元の思い出, Haidoraido 3: I Jigen No Omoide) for the MSX, MSX2, and PC-8801mkII SR. It's the third game in the Hydlide series.
-Ports were also released for the X1, Famicom, X68000, Microsoft Windows, and Nintendo Switch.
+Ports were also released for the X1, Famicom, X68000, Windows, and Nintendo Switch.
 The game was developed by Hydlide series veterans T&E Soft and released worldwide on the Sega Genesis / Mega Drive on October 6, 1989, in Japan, early 1990 in the United States, and 1991 in Europe.
 This remake evidences substantial graphical upgrades to the original Hydlide 3, though the gameplay remains largely identical.
 Before its release, it was called Hollo Fighter in some Sega advertising material and was one of the first third party published titles to be released in the U.S, the other being Air Diver.

-Story
+Plot

 Many years after the events of Hydlide II, an explosion of flames appeared near The City of the Woods.
 After that, monsters spread throughout the world.
 A young man is chosen to find the source of the evil.